Bayesian Prompt Learning for Image-Language Model Generalization: Related Work

-\textbf{Prompt learning in NLP.} Prompt learning was originally proposed within the NLP domain, following the appearance of foundation models such as GPT-3~\citep{brown2020language}.
-Early prompt learning methods constructed prompts by combining words in the language space such that the model would perform better on downstream evaluation \citep{shin2020autoprompt,jiang2020can}.
-Subsequent methods, e.g. \cite{li2021prefix,lester2021power}, prepend a set of learnable prompts to the input of a frozen model and optimize through back-propagation, which allows better flexibility than using existing words, at the cost of leading to prompts that do not correspond to an actual phrase.
-Instead, \citet{he2022hyperprompt} focus on a multi-task scenario and use a HyperNetwork to conditionally generate task-specific and layer-specific prompts that are pre-pended to the values and keys inside the self-attention layers of a the frozen model.
-Within the NLP domain, prompt learning has also been shown to work better than in-context learning~\citep{liu2022few}.
+\textbf{Prompt learning in language.} Prompt learning was originally proposed within natural language processing (NLP), by models such as GPT-3~\cite{brown2020language}.
+Early methods constructed prompts by combining words in the language space such that the model would perform better on downstream evaluation \cite{shin2020autoprompt,jiang2020can}.
+Li and Liang \cite{li2021prefix} prepend a set of learnable prompts to the different layers of a frozen model and optimize through back-propagation.
+In parallel, Lester \etal \cite{lester2021power} demonstrate that with no intermediate layer prefixes or task-specific output layers, adding prefixes alone to the input of the frozen model is enough to compete with fine-tuning.
+Alternatively, \cite{he2022hyperprompt} uses a HyperNetwork to conditionally generate task-specific and layer-specific prompts pre-pended to the values and keys inside the self-attention layers of a frozen model.
+Inspired by progress from NLP, we propose a prompt learning method intended for image and language models.